-The completed contract needs to have final approval by the second Friday of classes for fall or spring semester and the first day of class for Summer Session X (the only choice for independent study courses in our department).
+The completed contract needs to have final approval by the deadline set by the university (end of drop-add) for fall or spring semester and the first day of class for Summer Session X (the only choice for independent study courses in our department).
 Summer Session X is the same cost as either Summer Session I or II, but spans the complete 10 weeks: that is, it starts on the first day of the first summer session and ends on the last day of the second session.
 Once the contract has been approved, the student will be registered for the course.
 Students cannot self-enroll in any of these courses.

 The OLCM will collect the basic information about the contract and will manage the workflow of the process.
 Every contract, however, will require an uploaded syllabus.
 COMP 293 and 393 also require the internship/practicum site supervisor or client approval.
 The links below are to fillable pdf’s that need to be filled in and uploaded.
 All forms are to be filled in electronically (no handwriting) and we can now accept DIGITAL SIGNATURES.
 The forms can be signed with most pdf software.

 Faculty are limited to two (2) independent study projects in a semester, but a project may include multiple students.
 Separate learning contracts are to be submitted for each student and the other students working with this student are to be listed in the appropriate section of the form.

 Independent study classes that are taken over the summer must be taken for summer session X, which is the 10 weeks from the beginning of summer session I to the end of summer session II.
 The cost of summer session X is the same as the cost of either summer session I or II.

 No independent study courses can be counted toward the major or minor.
 The characteristics of the courses:

 |496: Independent Study||all||1-3||letter||6 credits||CS major|

 |691H: Honors Thesis||fall||3||letter||no||EE||CS major|

 Please click on the following links for more information about the courses and to download editable syllabi and approvals.